 If you’ve been charged with fleeing the scene, you could wind up with jail time and fines.
 Georgetown traffic crime lawyers Michael J. Price can defend you against the charges.

 Michael and Mark are experienced criminal defense lawyers who can fight for your rights.
 They will put their knowledge of the criminal justice system to work for you, seeking to get your hit and run charges reduced or dismissed.
-Call Law Office of Price & Wiggins, P.C. today at (512) 354-1880 to discuss the fleeing the scene of accident charges against you.
+Call Law Office of Michael J. Price, P.C. today at (512) 354-1880 to discuss the fleeing the scene of accident charges against you.

 Michael J. Price is based in Georgetown and represents clients throughout Williamson County and Bell County, including in Round Rock, Cedar Park, Taylor, Leander, Hutto, Temple, Killeen, Belton and Harker Heights.